 Do you want to help us on our self- sufficient farm?
-We are a young couple Dan (36, from Norway) and Hanna (27, from England) and Embla (1).
+We are a young couple Dan (37, from Norway) and Hanna (29, from England), Embla (3), Arfa (1).

 We live on our old farm in south Gudbrandsdalen, in the east of Norway, on a steep hillside with a wonderful view of the valley, all the way down to Lillehammer.

 Our goal is to be self-sufficient, and for us that means producing as much of our own food and basic needs as possible, living simply, and working hard.
 We have chosen to run the farm without modern machinery like tractors, because we prefer peace and quiet, and contact with the land.
 We are both motivated by the urgency of finding sustainable ways of living on this planet, and living a healthy and fulfilling life.
 For us, this involves exploring the ways in which people used to live self-sufficiently and close to the land.